Seen on:

 Remember the ABA: Marvin “Bad News” Barnes

-Transition to the NBA and Rapid Decline
+Transition to the NBA and the Rapid Decline

 Video: In Memoriam: Marvin Barnes